kcarnold/cs344/content/units/05learning/homework.md

 Specifically:

-- Train a model to label the MNIST handwritten digits
+- Train a model to label the MNIST handwritten digits (10 classes, cross-entropy loss, see below for model details)
-  - First, try to predict the digit as a *regression* task using Mean Squared Error loss.
-Analyze the results of this exercise.
-  - Then, try to predict the digit as a *classification* task, using cross-entropy loss.
 - Evaluate the accuracy on the test set.
-- Compare two different models: a single layer (logistic regression) model and a two-layer model with 30 hidden dimensions and ReLU activation.
+- Compare the results of the following different models:
+  - a single layer (logistic regression) model
+  - a two-layer model with 30 hidden dimensions and ReLU activation.
+- Optionally, also compare these variations:
-  - Optionally, try regularization.
+  - try regularization, e.g., weight decay
+  - Try to predict the digit as a *regression* task (i.e., predict a single number) using Mean Squared Error loss.
+Analyze the results -- why was this a bad idea?

 Constraints: